Practice

 - Serious Fraud Office v Litigation Capital Limited [2022] EWHC 3053 (Comm) – appeared on behalf of the joint liquidators of a BVI company in relation to the enforcement of an order arising out of a substantial fraud trial.

-- Patel v Iqbal [2020] EWHC 1174 (Ch) – Donald acted on behalf of the claimant in relation to his claim against a former business partner in a property development business.
-Donald successfully obtained a freezing injunction against the Defendant and an order debarring him from defending the claim on the basis of his failure to comply with his ancillary disclosure obligations under that injunction.
-Donald also appeared at the successful trial of the claim in May 2020.
+- Patel v Iqbal [2020] EWHC 1174 (Ch) – Donald acted on behalf of the claimant in relation to his claim against a former business partner in a property development business for fraudulent misappropriation of assets and diversion of business.

 - Gany Holdings (PTC) SA v Khan [2018] UKPC 21 – appeared (with Jonathan Crow, Q.C.) for the appellant trustees in respect of a claim for an account against it.